 A separate 2012 analysis of US Census Bureau data by the University of Maryland also shows a decline in entrepreneurship.
 In the 1980s, start-ups and young firms created 4% of all US jobs.
 By 1990 the rate had dropped to 3%.
 By 2010 it was down to 2%.

 This is worrisome.
 We need people who will imagine and generate the goods and services that society wants to make lives better.
 Those are the jobs of the future, and the necessary key to innovation that continuing prosperity requires.
-There is such a thing as honest profit, and it happens all the time.

 This suggests that young people avoid entrepreneurship because they don’t have money and lending is tight.
 Some also think that the millennial generation has a low appetite for risk.
 Both factors could play a role.